uwx/discordjsx/README.md

 };
 ```

-You can also reply to `ModalSubmitInteraction`s.
+You can reply to almost all kinds of interactions or even pass a `Message` or any `Channel` to the first argument!

 ## Elements

-See [docs/Elements.md](./docs/Elements.md) for a list of the JSX elements you can use to structure your components.
+See [docs/Elements.md](./docs/Elements.md) for a list of the built-in JSX elements you can use to structure your components.

 ## Features